 Established in 2004, Secret Project Robot is a 501c3 not for profit artist run art space with a gallery which hosts art installations, music, performance art, gatherings, happenings, craft nights, parties, dj's and much more.

-Secret Project Robot aims to integrate and overlap all the arts into a fluid, artful, casual, friendly environment, to create a perpetual happening and a kind of house party that is run by the people participating, hopefully creating a communal art and work family.
+Secret Project Robot aims to integrate and overlap all the arts into a fluid, artful, casual, friendly environment, to create a perpetual happening and a kind of house party that is run and supported by the people participating...

 Secret Project Robot’s initial inception began in the late 1990’s as the underground music art and party space Mighty Robot.
 Mighty Robot hosted some of Brooklyn’s most seminal first shows and helped shape the now mythical Williamsburg music, art and culture scene.
 It was a small, 1,000 square foot, second floor loft on Wythe Avenue that was run by Erik Zajaceskowski, John Fitzgerald aka “Fitz,” Artur Arbit and Etain Fitzpatrick.
 Together this group to be known as "The Twisted Ones" and "Mighty Robot A/V Squad", threw infamous parties in their own space and in junkyards and early Williamsburg music venues like the Polish National, now coined “The Warsaw,” Rocky’s and many another strange place.